 - Office Location:

 - University of Nevada: Reno, Bachelor of Arts

 University of Minnesota - Twin Cities, Master of Business Administration

 University of Minnesota - Twin Cities, Ph.D.

-I am an Assistant Professor at the Argyros School of Business and Economics and a research associate with the Economic Science Institute.
+I am a tenured Associate Professor at the Argyros School of Business and Economics and a research associate with the Economic Science Institute.
 I received my Ph.D. in Accounting from the University of Minnesota in 2008 where John Dickhaut was my advisor.
-Prior to graduate school, I worked as a controller and as a senior auditor for a public accounting firm.
+Prior to graduate school, I was a controller at a private multi-state firm and senior auditor for a public accounting firm.

 - Recent Creative, Scholarly Work and Publications

 Kimbrough, E., Rubin, J., Sheremeta, R. and Shields, T.W.
 (2015) “Coordination and Commitment, by Chance”, Journal of Economic Behavior & Organization, 112: 33-45.

 Kimbrough, E., Sheremeta, R, and Shields, T.W (2014) “Parity Promotes Peace: Resolving Conflicts through a Random Device”, Journal of Economic Behavior & Organization, 99: 96-108.